unlock-protocol/unlock/unlock-protocol-com/blog/crosschain-connext-gnosis.md

 There were multiple challenges along the way, as we were in radically unexplored technical territory.
 When we started [working on this idea earlier this summer](https://unlock-protocol.com/blog/crosschain), Connext had recently been launched.
 At that time, each call took more than 5 hours to cross a bridge, making things a bit tedious to test sometimes.
 Also, the lack of some tooling on testnets made for some development challenges.

-In the time since the first iteration of this architecture, Connext developed the *extremely* helpful Gnosis Safe Zodiac module solution, which was audited and maintained by their own team.
+In the time since the first iteration of this architecture, Connext developed integration with the *extremely* helpful Gnosis Safe Zodiac module solution, which was audited and maintained by their own team.

 We discovered a few issues integrating with the Gnosis Safe contracts during the process, and were able to work very closely with the Gnosis Safe team, who were incredibly responsive when issues arose during the development.